python/devguide/fixingissues.rst

 it is quite possible that a bug that has been left open has been left into that state because of the difficulty compared to the benefit of the fix.
-It could also still be open because no consensus has been reached on how to fix the issue (although having a patch the proposes a fix can turn the tides of the discussion to help bring it to a close).
+It could also still be open because no consensus has been reached on how to fix the issue (although having a patch that proposes a fix can turn the tides of the discussion to help bring it to a close).
 Regardless of why the issue is open, you can also always provide useful comments if you do attempt a fix, successful or not.